elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 )
 ```

+See the explanation of each parameter below.

+You do not need to explicitly ask the LLM to classify your input into two classes, ask for reasoning, or format it specially.
+This is already part of the template.

 **Using text from multiple columns**.
 You can use this template to run evals that use data from multiple columns.

-For example, you can evaluate the output in the `response` column, while simultaneously including data from the `context` or `question` column in the evaluation prompt.
-This is useful, for example, to judge the relevance of the response.
+For example, you can evaluate the output in the `response` column, simultaneously including data from the `context` or `question` column.
+This applies to scenarios like classifying the relevance of the response in relation to the question or its factuality based on context, etc.

-To create such evaluator, pass the names of the `additional_columns` in your dataset, and include the reference to it directly in the gradient criteria.
-When running the eval, the contents of each text in the corresponding column will be iteratively included in the prompt.
+Pass the names of the `additional_columns` in your dataset and reference the `{column}` when you write the `criteria`.
+When you run the eval, Evidently will insert the contents of each text in the corresponding column in the evaluation prompt.

 ```python
 multi_column_judge = LLMEval(